Chris Brunt: Bristol City

-In May 2021, he announced his retirement from professional football.
+On 28 May 2021, Brunt announced his retirement from professional football, ending a 19-year career with over 580 appearances made.

 International career

 Brunt made 65 appearances for the Northern Ireland national team.
 He scored his first goal for his country in February 2009, when his free kick helped Northern Ireland to a 3–0 away victory over San Marino.
 In April 2012, it was revealed that Brunt was in manager Stuart Pearce's provisional squad for the 2012 Olympic Great Britain football team.
 He was in the end not selected in the final 18-man squad for the Games.

 He missed out on the chance to appear at Euro 2016 after damaging his anterior cruciate ligament which required surgery.
 On 11 November 2016, Brunt returned to the international scene for Northern Ireland's 2018 World Cup qualification match against Azerbaijan.
 After sustaining a head injury early on, he recovered to set up a goal for club teammate Gareth McAuley and scored the final goal of a 4–0 win.

 He announced his retirement from international football in August 2018.